 About the Program

 The School of Biomedical Sciences and Professional Studies at Drexel University’s College of Medicine offers the part-time Evening Post-Baccalaureate Pre-Medical certificate.
 This program gives individuals who hold a non-science baccalaureate degree the opportunity to continue working while they take courses in the evening to prepare themselves for medical, veterinary, dental, podiatric, chiropractic, or other allied health professional schools.
 This program also affords the individual who took science courses many years ago the opportunity to revisit the sciences.
 The structured program is the equivalent of five semesters completed in succession.

 Linkage and affiliation agreements have been established that guarantee interviews for successful students upon completion of the PMED program.
-These schools include Drexel University College of Medicine, Edward Via College of Osteopathic Medicine, Philadelphia College of Osteopathic Medicine, Robert Wood Johnson School of Medicine.
+These schools include Drexel University College of Medicine, Edward Via College of Osteopathic Medicine, Philadelphia College of Osteopathic Medicine, and the Robert Wood Johnson School of Medicine.

 The program consists of 5 semesters parsed out over 2 years.
 The curriculum offers the prerequisite science courses required by most health professional schools.
 During the first year, general chemistry and general physics with laboratories are offered.
 During the second year, students take organic chemistry and general biology in the summer and fall semesters.
 During the final semester, a formal MCAT review course is offered to students, expense free.
 In addition, two elective courses are offered including Molecular Biology & Biochemistry and Sociology & Psychology.

 For more information, visit Drexel's College of Medicine Evening Post-Baccalaureate Pre-Medical Certificate Program web page.